 For example, author Lily Rothman poignantly observes in her Time’s article that knowing the history of Japanese internment matters a great deal.
 While the internment of Japanese Americans took place nearly 80 years ago, the themes of racial exclusion and stigma still linger today.

-Therefore, we feel as attorneys to share some of our personal views on this matter so you can understand us a little bit better as people and the kind of law that we practice.
+Therefore, I think I should share some of my views on this matter so you can understand the value’s of the firm and the kind of law that we practice.

 This is a monument to Japanese interred at Manazar.